An interactive map showing the countries Canada does arms-trading business with.

 Overall, Canada consistently ships anywhere between $200 and $400 million in military goods to Europe in any given year.

 That said, the same trade data shows Canada still furnished Ukraine with nearly $300,000 in rifles and automatic weapons.
-Those weapons, hopefully, didn't go to Yanukovych's trigger-happy police state, but there's no indication one-way-or-the-other.
+Those weapons, hopefully, didn't go to Yanukovych's trigger-happy police state, but there's no indication one way or the other.

 The other interesting Canadian client was Russia.
 Canada shipped some $400,000 in rifles to Russia in 2013.
-While Canada has slapped round-after-round of sanctions on Putin's aggressive regime, Ottawa still has yet to impose an arms embargo.
+While Canada has slapped round-after-round of sanctions on Putin's regime, Ottawa still has yet to impose an arms embargo.

 Europe has imposed a formal embargo, going so far as to ice a massive French contract for amphibious assault vehicles.